Your Essential Breastfeeding Tips and Positions

 • Apply a warm compress of wet or dry heat to the lump, or take a warm shower

-• Offer your baby the breast with the blocked duct and let him nurse for a long period, as this can help drain the blocked duct.
-Don’t worry—it’s safe for your baby to nurse, as the infection can’t be passed onto him.
+• Offer your baby the breast with the blocked duct and let them nurse for a long period, as this can help drain the blocked duct.
+Don’t worry—it’s safe for your baby to nurse, as the infection can’t be passed onto them.
 In fact, continuing to breastfeed may actually help the infection clear sooner.

 • Massage the lump at the same time as you nurse your baby